crownstone/bluenet/docs/MESH.md

 uint8 | TransMIC | 32 | Transport Message Integrity Check (4 bytes)

 Note that there are only 5 bytes of actualy contents left (8 bytes if you add the opcode)!

+### Unsegmented message

+A single unsegmented message can have slightly more space (because there is no segmentation overhead).

 ![Mesh transport PDU unsegmented](../docs/diagrams/mesh-transport-pdu-unsegmented.png)